Textbooks, Course Materials and eReserves for Students

 Buy or Rent your Textbook from:

-- MacEwan University Bookstore (they are currently offering reduced shipping rates due to COVID-19)
+- MacEwan University Bookstore (they are currently offering standard shipping and free pickup)

 - RedShelf - a popular digital rental and discount site that includes many textbooks